 When I first launched the blog in 2014, I shared my joy for vintage enamelware.
-It’s that bright pop of white with a rim of color that seems to grab my attention and no matter what you place in these containers they look great.
+It’s the bright pop of white with a rim of color that seems to grab my attention and no matter what you place in these containers they look great.

-This fall I decided to gather up my containers and place them on the picnic table.
-This table always looks better with some type of display in place.
+This fall I decided to gather my containers and place them on the picnic table because this table always looks better with some type of display.

-The backyard is a bit of an oasis, much like the garden but the chickens can’t get in.
+The backyard is a bit of an oasis, much like the garden so I like to sit here and enjoy the quiet.

-The next step was to go to the nursery and pick out some fall colored plants.
-I wasn’t sure what I was after I just wanted something colorful that was the traditional yellow, orange and brown.
+Once I gathered everything I made a quick trip to the nursery and picked out some fall plants.
+I was after fall colors and wanted something that wasn’t the traditional yellow, orange and brown theme.

 The Traditional Mum

 The selection was very basic and I found myself surrounded by garden mums everywhere I looked.
-The truth is I’m not a huge fan of mums but I decided to start with one that was a bit of a burgundy.
+The truth is I’m not a huge fan of mums but I decided to start with one in the shade of burgundy.

-Can you believe it, I only purchased one.
-What I was really searching for were pansies.
+What I was really searching for were pansies and perhaps some asters.

 A Basket of Pansies

-I don’t know why but something about pansies says fall.
-It’s still a little early to find them but there in the corner of the nursery there was a rack loaded with a rack of pansy baskets filled with golden orange pansies.
+I don’t know why but something about pansies speaks fall.
+So, in the corner of the nursery there was a rack loaded with a rack of pansy baskets filled with golden orange pansies.

-Of course I grabbed one because I knew separating them would be a snap.
-This would allow me spread out the beauty.
+Of course I grabbed one because separating them would be a snap and carry this neat color pattern through the entire setting.

 Complete with Asters